Mutineer 15: Class Racing

 The Mutineer Class Association (MCA) has been actively working to recruit more members and increase racing.
 They have held Mutineer Nationals since 2002, and participation in nationals has increased every year since.
 The MCA also helps to organize other regattas.
 In order to participate in these regattas, you must be a member of the MCA.

 Currently there are 3 active Mutineer 15 fleets in the continental United States.
 The first was fleet 34 in Alabama.
-In 2010, 3 other fleets became active: Fleet 15 in Colorado, Fleet 2 in Texas and Fleet 18 in Florida.
+In 2010, 3 other fleets became active: Fleet 2 in Texas and Fleet 18 in Florida.
 Two other fleets are organizing with the intention of activating: Fleet 6 in Michigan and Fleet 1 in the Mid-Atlantic.